The black hole spin in GRS 1915+105, revisited: Spectral Fitting

 where $i$ is the inclination of the accretion disk with respect to the line of sight ($i=0$ is a face-on disk), $D$ is the distance to the black hole, $\mu_a$ is the apparent speed of the approaching radio jet, and $\mu_r$ is the apparent speed of the receding radio jet.
 The values for $\mu_a$ and $\mu_r$ were also sampled from Gaussian distributions centered on their reported values of 23.6 $\pm$ 0.5 milliarcseconds/yr and 10.0 $\pm$ 0.5 milliarcseconds/yr, respectively (\reid{}).
 The mass of the black hole is then determined by using the inclination from equation (\ref{eq:inclination}) in the following expression:

 where $M$ is the black hole mass, and $\mathcal{M}$ is a constant adopted from the values for the mass function and binary mass ratio in \cite{steeghsetal2013}.
 For each fit, the randomly selected distance and subsequent inclination and mass were held fixed while the three \middleton{} observations were simultaneously fit with the model \ModelVBhspecSimpl{}.
 The results from each fit are plotted in Figure \ref{fig:four_panel} which shows the spread in parameter space for mass, distance, and inclination, as well as a histogram of all best-fit $a_*$ obtained.
-The black dots are fits which are within 99\% confidence, \chisquared{} $\leq 164.7/125$, and the red dots are fits with \chisquared{} $> 164.7/125$ which highlight regions where fits either became pegged at the maximum spin or the maximum luminosity limit of \bhspec{}.
+The blue dots are fits which are within 99\% confidence, \chisquared{} $\leq 164.7/125$, and the red dots are fits with \chisquared{} $> 164.7/125$ which highlight regions where fits either became pegged at the maximum spin or the maximum luminosity limit of \bhspec{}.
 The pile-up of fits at high spin have pegged at the maximum spin limit of \bhspec{} ($a_* = 0.99$), and fits below $a_* \sim 0.5$ signify observation \midc{} has pegged at the luminosity limit of \bhspec{} ($L/L_{\mathrm{Edd}} = 1.77$).
-The \reid{} preferred values are marked as magenta X's at the best-fit spin, $a_* = 0.86$, for the \middleton{} observations.
-The previously assumed values for the mass, distance, and inclination from \middleton{} are marked as black X's.
+The \reid{} preferred values are marked as black X's at our best-fit spin, $a_* = 0.86$, for the \middleton{} observations.
+The previously assumed values for the mass, distance, and inclination from \middleton{} are marked as green X's at the best-fit spin reported in \middleton{}, $a_* \sim 0.72$.
 The bottom x-axis is the logarithm of ($1 - a_*$) to better show the portion of moderate to maximal spins, while the top x-axis is just $a_*$.
+Calculating a 1-sigma confidence interval on either side of our best-fit spin for only the acceptable fits (in blue) gives a spread of $a_* \sim 0.60 - 0.97$.